alondahari/alondahari/README.md

 ### Hi there 👋

+Nice to meet you.
+I am an enthusiastic software engineer passionate about collaborating with like-minded individuals to transform ideas into impactful code.

+- ✍ I write about coding somewhat irregularly on [substack](https://jazzdragon.substack.com/).
+- 🔭 I’m currently working on [A.team](https://www.a.team/) projects as a freelance contributor.
+- 👯 I’m looking to collaborate on anything exciting, especially rust projects.
+I love improving developer experience.
+- 💬 Ask me about TypeScript, RoR, Coding principals, or how to parallel park on a busy street.

 <!--
 **jazzdragon/jazzdragon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.